 Lavandin ‘Impress Purple’ is a popular cut flower choice for fresh bouquets and floral arrangements since it’s one of the most fragrant lavenders.
 It features dark purple flower spikes that sit atop long stems.

 ‘Grosso,’ sometimes called fat lavender, is another famous Lavandin variety.
-It has one of the strongest scents than other lavender types.
-The deep violet flower spikes are lush and make an excellent choice for wands and sachets.
+It has one of the strongest scents of other lavender types.

 Other popular Lavandin varieties include: